IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       }
       ```

-      This error is because web actions, by default finalize all bound parameters making them protected from changes on the request.
+      This error is because web actions, by default, finalize (protect) all bound parameters making them protected from changes on HTTP requests.
 In this case, the `place` parameter was bound to the value `Rivendell`.

 3. Set the `final` annotation to `false`: